koajs/koa/docs/api/index.md

   Application settings are properties on the `app` instance, currently the following are supported:

-  - `app.name` optionally give your application a name
   - `app.env` defaulting to the __NODE_ENV__ or "development"
   - `app.proxy` when true proxy header fields will be trusted
   - `app.subdomainOffset` offset of `.subdomains` to ignore [2]